davebland/the-mountain-logbook/README.md

 - Basic user authentication by email
 - Member since devived from timestamp in Mongo ObjectId
 - Basic handling of common mongo db errors with custom error page
+- Basic email notifications to admin using AWS SES smtp services

 ## Future Additions
 - Directly connect to 'Mountain-Training.org' (UK governing body) website for import into thier CMS for candidate assessment.